 As required under GAAP and Regulation S-X, the Company will generally consolidate its investment in a company that is an investment company subsidiary or a controlled operating company whose business consists of providing services to the Company.
 Accordingly, the Company consolidated the results of the Company's wholly-owned subsidiaries in its consolidated financial statements.
-The Company does not consolidate its non-controlling interest in HSLFI.
+Although the Company owns more than 25% of the voting securities of HSLFI, the Company does not have sole control over significant actions of HSLFI for purposes of the 1940 Act or otherwise, and thus does not consolidate its interest.